Golden LEAF Foundation

+Nonprofit that funds businesses in North Carolina, U.S.

 The Golden LEAF Foundation is a nonprofit corporation based in Rocky Mount, North Carolina in the United States, that was created in 1999 to receive half of the funds coming to North Carolina from the master settlement agreement with cigarette manufacturers.
-The foundation is now devoted to advancing the economic well being of North Carolinians and to transforming its economy.
-It works in partnership with local governments, educational institutions, economic development organizations and other public agencies, and nonprofits to achieve this goal.
+The mission of the foundation is to increase economic opportunity in North Carolina’s rural, tobacco-dependent, and economically distressed communities through leadership in grantmaking, collaboration, innovation, and stewardship as an independent and perpetual foundation.
+Golden LEAF works in partnership with local governments, educational institutions, economic development organizations and other public agencies, and nonprofits to achieve this goal.

-The foundation uses the funds for projects that show the most potential for strengthening North Carolina's long-term economy, especially in communities that have been tobacco-dependent, economically distressed and rural communities.
-Golden LEAF's grantmaking, estimated at $10 million per year, has been focused in the areas of agriculture, economic development and workforce preparedness.
-Educational assistance projects that complemented these priority areas also have been supported.
+Golden LEAF's funding is focused on the following priorities: agriculture, job creation and economic investment, and workforce preparedness.

 The foundation's 15-member board is appointed by the governor of North Carolina, the president pro tem of the state senate, and the speaker of the North Carolina House.

-The Golden LEAF Foundation's economic development efforts include an economic stimulus package, a biotech initiative, and, most recently, an aerospace alliance initiative.
+Key people

+The current president and CEO is Scott T. Hamilton..
+Other staff can be found at goldenleaf.org/about/staff/.

+Current board members can be found at goldenleaf.org/about/board/.